JZDesign/SelfDrivingRCCar/README.md

 ## Techincal notes

 This project originally was being built in `Java`.
 A Joystick plugin was utilized to create the control.
 Connection to the Raspberry Pi was made via Web Socket.
 In an effort to send less data to the Pi a timer implementation was laid out.
+Data is sent via websocket in strings representing boolean values : `1000`, `1100`, `1010`, etc., This data was grabbed by the pi to append to imaged data for training.

 ### Migrating to Kotlin